-Codes provide a fixed reference when facing new situations.
+Codes provide a steady reference when facing change.

 Externally, codes present a strong message: here’s what we stand for and here’s how we go about it.
 There may be an extra piece: here’s what you can do if you think we’ve fallen short, a means to raise concerns, along with a public record of previous inquiries.